HELVE/GO_ROGUE_MANUAL/README.md

 Activity burnout is a personal trauma.
 It's a broken bone you don't want to exercise in the future.
 Optimize for no burnout.

+Thought for today: Use your semi-"self-destructive" tendencies to trigger better productive behaviour and discovery.
+As I always said: from order into chaos is essential.
+Once you establish a pattern of work it becomes complacent over time.
+It becomes a bubble limiting your free will.

+By self-destructive I mean making a break in your healthy patterns.
+Don't go to sleep, decide to make an illogical decision whatever it may be, experiment and first and foremost exercise your free will, show your mind you can do things differently.

+Sometimes things like these are necessary to break through the fog.
+Order and chaos both have their function.

 Chapters:
 - Go into chaos to create your own order.
 - Staticity vs Creativity / War of Novelty